-Respondents must submit to the SFWIB one (1) legible, unbound original paper copy with the pages numbered; and one (1) USB flash drive with documents saved in Microsoft Word with the budget and performance documents saved in a Microsoft Excel file of the completed proposal package components no later than 1:00 p.m., June 13, 2019.
+Respondents must submit to the SFWIB one (1) legible, unbound original paper copy with the pages numbered; and one (1) USB flash drive with documents saved in Microsoft Word with the budget and performance documents saved in a Microsoft Excel file of the completed proposal package components no later than 1:00 p.m., April 14, 2022.
+The SFWIB will have proper social distancing practices in place for submission.